 For a number of vocational degrees, work experience could make the difference between getting an interview and instant rejection.
-It is therefore crucial that they arrange something before writing their personal statement.
-The personal statement doesn’t look good if it is simply full of things they are going to do rather than things they have already done.
-The college will be able to organise some work experience but they should also make the best use of any contacts that you have!
+It is crucial that students have undertaken a placement before writing their UCAS personal statement.
+The personal statement doesn’t look good if it is simply full of things they are planning to do, students need to discuss what they have learnt from undertaking work experience/volunteering in their chosen career field.
+The college will be able to organise some work experience but students should also make an effort to find a placement and make the best use of any contacts that you have!

 Work experience is important for two main reasons:

 - to demonstrate commitment to your career choice

 - to prove you have chosen this career path fully informed

 MEDICINE, DENTISTRY AND VETERINARY SCIENCE